MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 ## Key design strategies

 Personnel typically create the most significant expense in a workload.
-This underscores the importance of efficient time management.
+Personnel cost and value underscore the importance of efficient time management.
 This guide is about maximizing the potential of every hour worked.
 Given that employees can't work all day and night, the emphasis is on ensuring that each person is more effective within their designated hours or equally effective in a reduced timeframe.
 The goal is to achieve better utilization of their time for the benefit of the individual and the workload.

 ### Set optimization targets